 FUNDRAISING TARGET

-Our vision for fundraising is to ensure that the window becomes a thing of value to the whole community.
+Our vision for fundraising was to ensure that the window becomes a thing of value to the whole community.
 As a memorial, a piece of art and the snapshot of the people of Tisbury and surrounding communities within the Nadder Valley Benefice who made it possible.

 PROJECT TIMELINE